YuukanOO/uniformcss.com/get-started/fundamentals/api-functions.md

 The `radius()` function returns values from the radius map provided a variant is passed in as a parameter. `core.radiuses()` function returns the entire map.

-For more information on which variants are available, visit <a class="hover:underline" href="/get-started/radius">radius</a>.
+For more information on which variants are available, visit <a class="hover.underline" href="/get-started/radius">radius</a>.

 ```scss
 radius()